-At February 12, 2020, we had 140,659,776 common shares issued and outstanding.
-At February 12, 2020, we had 11,228,933 stock options with a weighted-average exercise price of \$1.31, as well as 1,156,674 DSUs and 11,927 NovaGold DSUs for which the holder is entitled to receive one common share for every six NovaGold shares received.
-For additional information on NovaGold DSUs, please refer to note 6 in our November 30, 2019 audited consolidated financial statements.
-Upon the exercise of all the forgoing convertible securities, the Company would be required to issue an aggregate of 12,387,595 common shares.
+At February 11, 2021, we had 144,185,729 common shares issued and outstanding.
+At February 12, 2021, we had 11,951,650 stock options outstanding with a weighted-average exercise price of \$1.92 and 1,251,253 Deferred Share Units ("DSUs") outstanding.
+We continue to hold 11,927 NovaGold Resources Inc. ("NovaGold") DSUs for which the NovaGold director is entitled to receive one common share of Trilogy for every six NovaGold shares to be received upon their retirement from the NovaGold board.
+For additional information on NovaGold DSUs, please refer to note 9 in our November 30, 2020 audited consolidated financial statements.
+Upon the exercise of all the forgoing convertible securities, the Company would be required to issue an aggregate of 13,204,891 common shares.